M64GitHub/libtsprites/README.md

 to display some graphics. (see [Basic Usage](#basic-usage))

 "Everything is a sprite".
 Everything you can place on the screen and see is any type of a sprite.
+Every type of sprite has `frames` (ie for animations) and is moveable.

 The coordinate-system by default uses measurements in blocks.
 Shapes formed of `blocks` are called `regular sprites` - the code representation would be